ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 * Once you've done this you can then run terraform:
 ```
 cd terraform_backend

+# you'll need to init afterwards whenever you add new providers in terraform
+terraform init -backend-config "bucket=<your_bucket_name>-terraform-state"
 # select your workspace
 terraform workspace new <your_workspace>
-# you'll need to init afterwards whenever you add new providers in terraform
-terraform init -backend-config "bucket=<your_bucket_name>-terraform-state"
 terraform apply
 ```
 * Next do the same in the `infrastructure` directory of the Shared Infrastructure project:
 ```
 cd ../infrastructure
-# select your workspace
-terraform workspace new <your_workspace>

 # you'll need to init afterwards whenever you add new providers in terraform
 # if prompted to migrate all workspaces to S3 then respond with 'yes'
 terraform init -backend-config "bucket=<your_bucket_name>-terraform-state"
+# select your workspace
+terraform workspace new <your_workspace>cd
 terraform apply
 ```
 * Now enter the `securityanalytics-sharedcode` directory, and deploy the lambda using serverless: `npx sls deploy --aws-profile=sec-an`
-* For this to work you should ensure that two environment variables are set `USERNAME`, and `PWD` which should be your current directory.
-This varies between Operating Systems and shells.
+* For this to work you should ensure that two environment variables:
+  *  `PWD` - this should be your current directory.
+  *  `USERNAME` - this **must** match the same name you used for your workspace as serverless interacts with SSM variables using this variable
 * Next the analytics platform needs to be deployed, enter the `securityanalytics-analyticsplatform` directory, and deploy the terraform, and serverless.
 Deploying elasticsearch takes around 10 minutes, so grab yourself a drink and wait...
 ```
 cd infrastructure